 Your safe has not been properly tested

-There are plenty of safes on the market which have either been inadequately tested or not tested at all.
+There are plenty of safes on the market that have either been inadequately tested or not tested at all.

 In Europe, the European Certification Body, or ECB•S, issues EN certificates for security products such as safes and vaults.
 It is an independent body supported by both insurers and the manufacturers of safes.